Jumpeee/fix-my-ride/README.md

 ## Installation guide

 - Head to [releases](https://github.com/Jumpeee/fix-my-ride/releases) and download the latest APK file.

+- When the app is ready to install, go to downloaded files and select the APK file.

 - Follow the steps shown on your screen.